Skip to content

 Estimated advertising cost per unit.
 This is where most P&L models fall apart.
 Sellers either ignore advertising entirely or use an optimistic ACoS target.
 Be conservative.
 Model a higher cost of customer acquisition for Phase 1 (launch phase always costs more) and a lower one for Phase 2 if the product validates.

 Estimated return rate.
 Use category benchmarks, not zero.
 Every category has a baseline return rate.
 Ignoring it inflates your projected margin.
+And a return costs more than the refunded sale: Amazon charges a separate per-unit returns processing fee on the way back in.

 Once you have these inputs, the math is straightforward.
 Revenue per unit minus all costs equals your true net margin per unit.
 If that number is not positive with conservative assumptions, the product does not work.
 No amount of optimization changes bad unit economics.